Skip to content

 imageFeatures: layering,deep-flatten,exclusive-lock,object-map,fast-diff

-provisioner: nvmeof.csi.ceph.com
+provisioner: rook-ceph.nvmeof.csi.ceph.com

 reclaimPolicy: Delete